whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Cat allergen is found in urine.

-At this point you probably realize that the litter box is a prime source of allergens.
+At this point you probably realize that the **litter box is a prime source of allergens**.

 So here's the deal: